-As I write this post I am using my brand new British passport as a coaster for my cup of tea… can’t work out if that’s extremely unpatriotic or amazingly British of me?
+As I write this post I am using my brand new British passport as a coaster for my tea.
+Can’t work out if that’s extremely unpatriotic or amazingly British of me?
 But anyway, it may come as a surprise to some of you that said passport is the first British one I have ever owned.
-This is quite simply because before April 2018 I didn’t have the right to one, not actually being a citizen of the country I call home.
+This is quite simply because before April 2018 I didn’t have the right to one, Not actually being a citizen of the country I call home.
 Nope, I was (and still am) a kiwi gal.

 But as you can tell from the title of this post that has recently changed and it is all very exciting!

 I was born in England to a New Zealander mother and British father (he is actually half Austrian but doesn’t have dual nationality so it doesn’t effect anything).
-Because they’re not married I automatically became a New Zealander as that is just how it works!
+Automatically I became a New Zealander as they’re not married.
 I had Right of Abode thanks to my dad and grew up in England without really realising I wasn’t British.
-Obviously, as I got older and became more aware of my heritage, I became proud of my kiwi roots and not being British in Britain made no difference to me.
+Obviously, as I got older and became more aware of my heritage.
+I became proud of my kiwi roots and not being British in Britain made no difference to me.
 I could vote once I turned 18, studied at university as a home not international student and all laws and regulations applied to me as though I were British.

-Turns out becoming a British citizen is a bit of a complicated process (understatement of the century) and I do not envy anyone in the midst of their application now.
-The whole thing took a lot longer than expected and ended up timing rather unfortunately with Brexit (still not over it!).
+Turns out becoming a British citizen is a bit of a complicated process (understatement of the century).
+I do not envy anyone in the midst of their application now.
+The whole thing took a lot longer than expected and ended up timing rather unfortunately with Brexit.
 But eventually I managed, see happy picture of me above after my citizenship ceremony!
 So I am now a British citizen/basically a secret agent with two passports.
-And what that means is no ridiculously long queues at immigration, I can leave the UK for as long as I like without worrying about being let back in and travelling to certain counties has become a lot easier!
+And what that means is no ridiculously long queues at immigration.
+I can also leave the UK for as long as I like without worrying about being let back in.
+Plus travelling to certain counties has become a lot easier!

-And that’s about it really, not particularly interesting now that I think about it… but I thought I’d share incase anyone was in a similar position and wanted to ask me questions.
+And that’s about it really, not particularly interesting now that I think about it.
+But I thought I’d share in case anyone was in a similar position and wanted to ask me questions.
 Feel free to message me about it.
-I know there isn’t a lot of information out there on how to become a British citizen and the whole process so I’d be happy to help as best I can.
+I know there isn’t a lot of information out there on how to become a British citizen.
+I’d be happy to help as best I can.